Finite Population Identification and Design-Based Sensitivity Analysis: The Role of Balance in Covariates

 \subsection{The Identifying Power of Covariates}

-In section \ref{section:ATEidentifiedSets} we derived an analytical expression for the finite population identified set for ATE under $K$-approximate mean balance assumption \ref{assump:KapproxBalance} alone.
-In this section we instead provide a numerical procedure for computing the identified set for ATE under the combined assumptions of bounded outcomes (\ref{assump:boundedSupport1}), $K$-approximate mean balance (\ref{assump:KapproxBalance}), and predictive covariates (\ref{assump:approxCovariateLinearityALT}).
+In section \ref{section:ATEidentifiedSets} we derived an explicit expression for the finite population identified set for ATE.
+In this section we provide a numerical procedure for computing the identified set for ATE under the additional assumption of predictive covariates (\ref{assump:approxCovariateLinearityALT}).
+Specifically, the upper bound on ATE solves